stefanwimmer128/webpack-promise/README.md

 }, {
     /* other options, defaults */
     log: true, /* log results */
-    rejectStats: true, /* If true stats object, if false a WebpackCompilationError will be rejected on error */
     stats: {
         /* options for stats.toString() */
         colors: true,